Requesting a Test

 The laboratory follows the Hamad Medical Corporation (HMC) Corporate policy regarding the reporting of critical results and critical tests (also called STAT tests).
 Each DLMP specialty has a defined list of critical results and STAT tests.
 Please note the STAT test option is not routinely offered to non-HMC facilities.
 Please discuss with the relevant specialty Head if this option is required on an individual patient basis.

 Critical results are those that show a variance from normal range that represents a pathophysiologic state that is high-risk or life-threatening, is considered urgent or emergent in nature, and in which immediate medical action is likely necessary to preserve life or prevent a catastrophic occurrence.
-All critical results are immediately released electronically or in a paper-based format and are verbally relayed to the relevant end user within 30 minutes of the result being available.
+Critical results within the DLMP are defined and approved by the laboratory chairperson/designee in consultation with the clinicians served.
+All critical results, once available, are immediately released electronically or in a paper-based format and are also verbally relayed to the relevant end user within 30 minutes of the result being available or as per organizational policy and departmental SOPs.

 Routine results